kubernetes-sigs/node-feature-discovery/docs/advanced/master-commandline-reference.md

 nfd-master -featurerules-controller=false
 ```

-### -label-whitelist
+### -label-allowlist

-The `-label-whitelist` specifies a regular expression for filtering feature
+The `-label-allowlist` specifies a regular expression for filtering feature
 labels based on their name.
 Each label must match against the given reqular
 expression in order to be published.